pp81381/nice_tt6/README.md

 ## TT6Reader

-A reader that will collect all decoded messages received on the `MultiPlexerSerialConnection` in a queue until it is removed
+A reader that will collect all decoded messages received on the `TT6Connection` in a queue until it is removed

 A `TT6Reader` is an asynchronous iterator returning [response message objects](#Response-message-classes)